Temptation of Wife (Philippine TV series): Critical response

-Vincent Anthon Garcia of gulfnews.com said that "Marian Rivera has proved why she is truly the Queen of Primetime TV.
-Her current series, Temptation of Wife, has zoomed to the top of the ratings".
-Mario Bautista of Journal praised the show's main villain, Glaiza de Castro, said that "One reason why Temptation of Wife clicks with viewers is the fact that de Castro is so effective as the villainous Heidi.
-We know she didn't want to play kontrabida (villainess) again after she did lead roles in Grazilda and Biritera.
-But Glaiza made the right decision in accepting the Heidi role as it's really so "mark" and she can show her versatility as an actress who can do both lead and villain roles."
+Vincent Anthon Garcia of Gulf News said that "Marian Rivera has proved why she is the "Queen of Primetime TV".
+Temptation of Wife, has zoomed to the top of the ratings."
+Mario Bautista of Journal complimented Glaiza de Castro, said that "one reason why Temptation of Wife clicks with viewers is the fact that de Castro is so effective as the villainous Heidi.
+We know she didn't want to play an antagonist again after she did lead roles in Grazilda and Biritera.
+Glaiza made the right decision in accepting the Heidi role as it's really so "mark" and she can show her versatility as an actress who can do both lead and villain roles."